ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Database Binary Version

-The database binary version indicates the compatibility of the database image file and log file.
+The database binary version indicates the compatibility between database image files and log files.

-The database binary version has been updated due to enhancements in the logging structure of log files.
-As a result, Altibase 7.3 and earlier versions are not compatible, requiring migration efforts when upgrading to Altibase 7.3.
+The updated database binary version of Altibase 7.3 is not compatible with the lower version anymore because the logging structure of log files has changed.
+Therefore, if users want to upgrade the existing Altibase version to Altibase 7.3, migration tasks are required.

 ##### Meta Version